NickSNFK/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================
+The file httpclient.py has contributions from the folowing authors:

+* Nicholas Wielgus

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, https://github.com/tywtyw2002, and https://github.com/treedust

 But the server.py example is derived from the python documentation